This page provides information on the V-Ray BRDFToonMtl node.

 Trace Reflections – Enables reflections for the material.

-Exit Color – If a ray has reached its maximum reflection depth, this color will be returned without tracing the ray further.
+Exit Color – If a ray has reached its maximum reflection depth, this color is returned without tracing the ray further.

 Max Depth – The number of times a ray can be reflected.
 Scenes with lots of reflective and refractive surfaces may require higher values to look correct.